nerdschoolbergen/react/exercise-4/README.md

 Let's say we have an _Add_-button to add a new todo item.
 Adding this new todo item to the list of todo items would look like this:

-1. The function provided to the button's `onClick` handler would call an _action_.
+1. The function provided to the button's `onClick` handler would trigger an _action_.
 An action is just an object that has a identifiable `type` and whatever data you need to mutate the state based on that action.
 For adding a new todo item, we'll need an action that looks like this:

 ```js
 const addTodo = description => ({